Luffos/rxn-input/docs/ANDROID_SETUP.md

 Android Setup

-<p>Once you have installed rxn-keylistener <a href="https://github.com/Luffos/rxn-keylistener#install">(as described here)</a>, you need to manually add some code lines to get things working as expected.<p/>
+<p>Once you have installed rxn-inputlistener <a href="https://github.com/Luffos/rxn-inputlistener#install">(as described here)</a>, you need to manually add some code lines to get things working as expected.<p/>

 The only thing you need to do is edit the file named ```MainActivity.java``` at your project root ```PROJECT_ROOT/android/app/src/main/java/.../.../MainActivity.java```